mims-harvard/tdc2website-flask/README.md

-# tc2website-flask
+# tc2website-flask (+ nextjs)
-Hello, this is the flask implementation for tdc-2 website.
+Hello, this is the flask implementation for tdc-2 website (UPDATE: with nextjs).
 Our documentation is still under development.
-For most matters, you can refer to theh original TDC repo.
+For most matters, you can refer to the TDC repo.

-We have developed a new more decentralized method for adding entries to TDC leaderboards.
-Use the following minimalist guide to add your entries to the leaderboards.
+We have developed a new, more decentralized method for adding entries to TDC leaderboards.
+Follow the following minimalist guide to add your entries.

 To add your entry to the leaderboard, add your results to the corresponding leaderboard in this file https://github.com/mims-harvard/tdc2website-flask/blob/main/benchmark/leaderboards.py You must match the format for your leaderboard in that file.
 In short, the format is as follows:

-1. On the fourth item of the list paired to your leaderboard, you will find a list with entries corresponding to the metadata for your entry as well as the mean value for the leaderboard metric.
+1. On the fourth item of the list paired with your leaderboard, you will find a list with entries corresponding to the metadata for your entry and the mean value for the leaderboard metric.
 Fill out this information and add an entry to that list.

-2. On the fifth item of the list paired to your leaderboard, you will find a list containing entries with the metric value and standard deviation.
+2. On the fifth item of the list paired to your leaderboard, you will find a list containing the metric value and standard deviation entries.
 Add your numbers to that list.

-Last, create a PR for this repo and contact @amva13 or contact@tdcommons.ai to get approval!
+Last, create a PR for this repo and contact @amva13 or contact@tdcommons.ai for approval!

 The PR must include the following in the description: